The 6ias Organising Committee is pleased to announce the Keynote and Invited Speakers for each of the symposium themes.

 Dr Priyadarshi Chowdhury is a post-doctoral researcher at Monash University, Australia.
 He works on Archean crustal evolution and geodynamics using a mix of numerical modelling and petrology.
 His current work includes understanding the nature and timescales of late Archean tectonic processes and tying them with the corresponding rock record.

-Dr Patrick Mercier-Langevin earned his PhD degree in 2005 from the Institut National de la Recherche Scientifique – Centre Eau, Terre et Environnement in Quebec, Canada.
-He worked two years in industry as Project Geologist at Agnico Eagle Mines Ltd. Exploration Division (2004-2006), joined the Geological Survey of Canada (GSC) in 2006 as Research Scientist and has since conducted collaborative research on both gold and volcanogenic massive sulfide deposits.
-Patrick is the Science Lead for the GSC Gold Project (2015-2020) of the Targeted Geoscience Initiative.
-He authored and co-author over 35 scientific papers and over 400 technical and government reports, extended abstracts, and oral communications.
-Patrick was awarded the SEG’s Brian J. Skinner Award in 2007 as co-author of the best paper published in Economic Geology, the Geological Association of Canada Mineral Deposits Division William Harvey Gross Medal in 2009, and the SEG’s Waldemar Lindgren Award in 2011.
-Patrick is the SEG Vice-President for Regional Affairs and a member of the SEG Publication Board.
-He is also one of the SGA Councillors.
-Patrick has been studying Archean gold and VMS deposits for over 20 years.
+Dr Patrick Mercier-Langevin earned his Ph.D. degree in 2005 from the Institut National de la Recherche Scientifique – Centre Eau, Terre et Environnement in Quebec, Canada.
+He was Project Geologist at Agnico Eagle Mines Ltd. Exploration Division from 2004 to 2006 working on gold and VMS properties in the Abitibi greenstone belt.
+He joined the Geological Survey of Canada (GSC), Quebec division, in 2006 as a Research Scientist and gold and VMS metallogenist.
+Since then, Patrick studied numerous major gold and VMS deposits throughout Canada and abroad, with a particular focus on Archean and Proterozoic systems.
+He was Science Lead for the national Gold Project of Natural Resources Canada 2015-2020 Targeted Geoscience Initiative and led GSC’s TGI-6 Orogenic Ore Systems project development.
+He authored or co-authored over 50 scientific papers and 175 public reports.
+Patrick was awarded the SEG Brian J. Skinner Award in 2007 as co-author of the best paper published in Economic Geology, the Geological Association of Canada Mineral Deposits Division William Harvey Gross Medal in 2009, the SEG Waldemar Lindgren Award in 2011, and the Geological Association of Canada Mineral Deposits Division Duncan R. Derry Medal in 2022.
+Patrick has been SEG’s Vice-President for Regional Affairs (2018-2020), is member of SEG’s Publications Board and of the SGA Council